Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 Pricing Transparency

 Red flag: any vendor who won't show you sample data before you pay.
 Another red flag: hidden fees.
-Scrap.io posts their pricing on the website — about $50 per 10,000 leads.
+Scrap.io posts their pricing on the website — $35/month on annual billing (or $49 month-to-month) for 10,000 credits.
 Traditional brokers are $400 to $1,200 for similar volume.
 DIY looks cheap until you add up the hours.
+When the whole point of a section is transparency, "about fifty bucks-ish" doesn't cut it — the real number is right there on the pricing page.

 Legal Compliance